-Build and Design
+Build and design

-The Beam is the smallest of Sonos’s TV speakers by quite some margin.
+The first-generation Beam is the smallest of Sonos’s TV speakers by quite some margin.
 Measuring 65cm wide, 10cm deep and 7cm tall, it's easy to find a spot for under or in front of your TV.

 Minimalist styling is once more the name of the game, but the little speaker’s elongated pill shape and mesh wrap combine to make something that looks just a little bit classier and more stylish.